Ant1B2x/Stable_Mariage_Algorithm/README.md

 We decided to go with Python because it's an high-level language which is quite simple to use and very flexible.
 However, Python isn't robust and performing.
 If we had to make this algorithm efficient for an high-number of elements, we would choose C++, Rust, or another low-level language.

 Regarding source files, we decided to use the YAML language.
 It is an alternative of XML / JSON.
 YAML has the advantage of being human-readable.
-Indeed, YAML has a minimal syntax.
+Indeed, its syntax is minimal.
 Another reason for choosing YAML is the fact that Python has a YAML parser called PyYAML which make YAML files easy to use in Python.

 ## Description of the stable marriage problem